geopm/geopm/tutorial/pytorch_agent/README.md

 This tutorial also shows how to create a C++ agent that uses a pytorch model to select frequency controls for a CPU enabled system based on the following signals:
 ```
-POWER_PACKAGE
+CPU_POWER
 CPU_FREQUENCY_STATUS
-TEMPERATURE_CORE
-MSR::UNCORE_PERF_STATUS:FREQ
+CPU_PACKAGE_TEMPERATURE
+CPU_UNCORE_FREQUENCY_STATUS
 QM_CTR_SCALED_RATE
-INSTRUCTIONS_RETIRED
-CYCLES_THREAD
-INSTRUCTIONS_RETIRED
-ENERGY_PACKAGE
+CPU_CYCLES_THREAD
+CPU_INSTRUCTIONS_RETIRED
+CPU_ENERGY
 MSR::APERF:ACNT
 MSR::MPERF:MCNT
 MSR::PPERF:PCNT
 ```
-An additioanl user input knob "CPU_PHI" is also taken as an input.
+An additional user input knob "CPU_PHI" is also taken as an input.
 It operates similarly to the "GPU_PHI" signal discussed above.
 Some of the signals may be modified through basic diffing or division prior to training or use in an agent.